Street Outreach Project

 Why Street Outreach?

-Through these connections, we are able to assist youth who spend much of their time on the streets.
-Youth who do not have healthy support systems or who have been exposed to reoccurring traumas have a high likelihood of becoming homeless or being subjected to sexual exploitation, abuse, or violence.
+Youth who do not have healthy support systems or who have been exposed to recurring traumas have a high likelihood of becoming homeless or being subjected to sexual exploitation, abuse, or violence.
 They are more likely to abuse drugs and alcohol, engage in unsafe sex, suffer from mental health problems, and are frequently targeted by law enforcement.
-Many of the youth also have social, family, and academic issues or other barriers which prevent them from living healthy lifestyles or from pursuing their goals.
-Through our outreach efforts, our team offers the opportunity for these youth to build positive relationships with caring adults they can trust.
-This alone can be a powerful positive force in the lives of youth who are at high-risk, homeless, or at risk of becoming homeless.
+Many of the youth also have social, family, and academic issues or other barriers that prevent them from living healthy lifestyles or from pursuing their goals.

 - Street-based outreach and education